commercelayer/commercelayer-docs-api/abstracts/wire_transfer.md

-Wire transfers can be associated to orders as their payment sources.
+Wire transfers can be associated with orders as their payment sources.
 Being manual payments, they are always authorized.